ncsa/archi_tools/README.md

 # Archi_Tool
-Archi_tool is a set of scripts to load information from an archimate model int a sqlite databse, where the data can hten be used to achieve the following goals:
+Archi_tool is a set of scripts to load information from an Archimate model database dump into an SQLite database, where the data can then be used to achieve the following goals:

 - Produce reports used in day to day management tasks.
-- Asperational goals:
+Aspirational goals:
   - Logical Architecture transfer to a configuration management tool.
   - Component model to feed a financial management tool.
   - Component model for a first cut work breakdown structure for a change.